 Archives for April 2016

 Here’s the understatement of the day: the US Tax Code is complicated.
 I don’t have any problem paying my share of taxes.
 But I do have a problem with the complexity of our tax system.
-Estimates of federal data put the collective time spent preparing US taxes at 6.1 billion hours.
-That is a lot […]
+Estimates of federal data put the collective time spent on complying with tax laws at 8.1 billion hours in 2016 […]

 Divorce is an emotionally and financially trying time for anyone, civilians and military members alike.
 However, if you are a military couple going through a divorce, there are laws and factors unique to a military divorce that can affect how you split your assets, including your pay and eventually, your retirement pay.
 If you are […]